Construction projects: the legal structure: a quick guide

 A quick guide to the legal aspects of a construction or engineering project, useful for first-time employers or users of construction services, who have not built a project before.
 The note covers a number of issues, including the parties to the contract, procurement, insurance and regulation.
 It also sets out some of things that can go wrong with a project, like defects or delayed completion.

 This is one of a series of quick guides, see Quick guides.

-"Procurement" in a construction project refers to the process of the purchase of goods and services from conception to completion.
+"Procurement" in a construction project refers to the process of purchasing goods and services from conception to completion.
 It is a vital part of the overall construction process (see Practice note, Procurement: an overview of common construction procurement methods (www.practicallaw.com/9-329-1308)).
-Historically, the responsibility for the design of a project was split from the responsibility for its construction.
+Historically, responsibility for designing a project was split from the responsibility for its construction.
 Today, "design and build" contracts, where the contractor both designs and constructs the project, are also common (see Practice note, Procurement route: design and build procurement (www.practicallaw.com/6-376-3535)).

 Professional institutions and trade bodies produce standard form construction contracts (see Practice note, Construction standard form contracts: what are they and where can I buy a copy? (www.practicallaw.com/3-502-2528)).